 Starting from 2016, UPM starts to provide professional consulting services for clients such as Bill & Melinda Gates Foundation, including technical assistance for its sustainable sanitation services to refugee communities.
 UPM provides direct support to the client, and technical assistance to the client’s partners in the Middle East and Africa, including Bangladesh, Jordan, Lebanon, Senegal, Turkey, as well as other countries.

-UPM has been appointed by the Bill & Melinda Gates Foundation (the Foundation) to offer technical assistance to the Foundation and its humanitarian and Water Sanitation and Hygiene (WSH) grantees in Middle East and Africa.
+UPM has been appointed by the Bill & Melinda Gates Foundation (the Foundation) to offer technical assistance to the Foundation and its humanitarian and Water Sanitation and Hygiene (WSH) grantees in the Middle East and Africa.
 The service scope includes in particular the provision of advisory services on sustainable sanitation solutions to refugee communities and local hosting communities.

-This appointment is following a successful initial cooperation on feasibility assessment of Fecal Sludge Treatment and Waste to Value in refugee setting in Jordan and Lebanon.
-Waste-to-Value projects in refugee setting are not only helping to improve local environmental and social settings, but are also supporting the mitigation of adverse impacts created by and to the climate.
+This appointment is following successful initial cooperation on feasibility assessment of Fecal Sludge Treatment and Waste to Value in a refugee setting in Jordan and Lebanon.
+Waste-to-Value projects in refugee setting are not only helping to improve local environmental and social settings but are also supporting the mitigation of adverse impacts created by and to the climate.

 UPM’s Gold Standard and CDM certified Sichuan Household Biogas Programme of Activities (PoA) has avoided to date a total of 4.5 million tons of GHG emissions by December 2018.
 This is an remarkable achievement towards climate change mitigation.
 With almost 400,000 poor rural households supported by the programme and measurable impacts on 14 of the 17 UN Sustainable Development Goals, UPM’s PoA remains at the forefront of carbon offset projects offering holistic approaches to climate change mitigation and sustainable development.